maravidali/outremer-projet/README.md

-# Outremer Projet: Entrepreneurship Analysis in Martinique
+# Outremer Projet: Firm Analysis and Entrepreneurial Dynamics in Martinique

 ## Overview
-This project analyzes entrepreneurship activity in Martinique using enterprise data from 2011-2025.
-The analysis focuses on enterprise age distribution, category distributions, sector breakdowns (NACE 1-digit and 2-digit), geographic concentrations, and turnover trends by category to evaluate entrepreneurial dynamics in the region.
+This project analyzes firm characteristics and entrepreneurial dynamics in Martinique using comprehensive enterprise data from 2011-2025.
+The analysis examines firm age distributions, category compositions, sector breakdowns (NACE 1-digit and 2-digit classifications), geographic concentrations, and turnover trends by firm category to understand entrepreneurial patterns and firm evolution in the region.

 ## Data Source
 The data is sourced from CapFinancials, providing comprehensive financial and organizational information on enterprises in Martinique.
 The dataset includes over 867,000 enterprises with variables such as creation dates, categories (PME, ETI, GE), sectors (NACE codes), locations, and financial metrics.